emusat2021/Booktips/README.md

 - The home page shows an introductory text followed by a search box.
 Underneath there is a list of all books.
 - Unregistered users are able to register on the "Register" page

+#### 3. Books and Reviews
+- Books and reviews can be created, read, updated and deleted (CRUD) by the users.
+- Users can search for Books using the search bar.
+- Users have access to their profile, with an overview of all their added books and reviews.

+#### 4. Register, login and logout
+- An unregistered user can create a new account on the web application.
+- Registered users can login with their existing accounts.
+- Registered users can easily log out.
+- If a user creates a new account, logs in or logs out, a flash message will appear as feedback for the user.

+<span id="features-future"></span>

+### 2.2 Features left to implement in the future
+- Adding votes.
+Users vote their favorite books and can see them on their profile page.
+- Add categories for books.
+- Instead of using URLs for the book covers, we could implement a new feature to upload the cover as an image.
+- A book or a review should not be deleted by just one click.
+If someone clicks on the delete button, there will be a pop-up with a confirmation.
+- Add pagination for the list of books and the list of reviews
+- Add functionality for an Administrator account which is able to delete any book, review or profile
+- When the user is logged in, write the user's username on the navbar
+<span id="technologies"></span>

+<h1>3.
+Technologies used</h1>